OCA/purchase-workflow/purchase_default_terms_conditions/readme/DESCRIPTION.rst

-This module allows purchase default terms & conditions
+This module allows purchase default terms & conditions from Suppler or Company